You can download a simple reflection to be used on the day of a funeral you are unable to attend here: Funerals liturgy at home

 A funeral is used to mark the end of a person’s life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God’s keeping.
 These can be a small, quiet ceremony or a large occasion in a packed church.
-Ministers from St Giles’ Church are available to conduct funerals either in church or at a Crematorium.
+Ministers from St Giles’ Church are available to conduct funerals either in church or at a Crematorium or cemetery.

 If you have been bereaved recently and would like someone from St Giles’ to conduct the funeral, please contact a funeral director to make these arrangements.
 We endeavour to meet all requests to conduct funerals where the deceased resided in the parish, or where a close relative of the deceased lives in the parish.